zivlakmilos/magicbook/README.md

 ### Frontmatter

 This plugin is **enabled by default**.
-In combination with the `liquid` plugin, this plugin allows you to specify YAML frontmatter in each file, and make those variables available in as liquid variables in the file content.
+In combination with the `liquid` plugin, this plugin allows you to specify YAML frontmatter in each file, and make those variables available as liquid variables in the file content.
 Here's a quick example of how this works.

 ```markdown
 ---